 Refine your netiquette

-We’re millennials.
-We’re tech-savvy and practically live online, but do we really know how to navigate that digital space professionally?
+Our generation is tech-savvy, and we practically live online, but do we really know how to navigate that digital space professionally?

 Here are some tips to consider before your interview (and even into your employment):